 "Accounting Officer" in relation to a Municipality means the Municipal Manager as described in Section 60 of the Local Government: Municipal Finance Management Act, no 56 of 2003 as well as Section 82 of the Municipal Structures Act, no 117 of 1998.
-"Bid" means a written offer in a prescribed or stipulated form in response to an invitation by an organ of state for the provision of services, works or goods "Close Family Member" means: (i) spouse or partner, (ii) child, (iii) parent "Close Members of the Family for GRAP Disclosure" means those family members who may be expected to influence, or be influenced by that person in their dealings with the entity.
-As a minimum, a person is considered to be a close member of the family of another person if they: (a) are married or live together in a relationship similar to a marriage; or (b) are separated by no more than two degrees of natural or legal consanguinity or affinity.
+"Bid" means a written offer in a prescribed or stipulated form in response to an invitation by an organ of state for the provision of services, works or goods "Close Family Member" means: (i) spouse or partner, (ii) child, (iii) parent "Close Members of the Family Means - for GRAP Disclosure" (a) that person's children and spouse or domestic partner; (b) children of that person's spouse or domestic partner; (c) dependants of that person or that person's spouse or domestic partner; (d) a grandparent, grandchild, parent, brother or sister; and (e) a parent-in-law, brother-in-law or sister-in-law."
 "Competitive Bidding Process" means a competitive bidding process referred to in paragraph 12 (1) (d) of this Policy; "Competitive Bid" means a bid in terms of a competitive bidding process; "Consultants" means consulting firms, engineering firms, legal firms, construction managers, management firms, procurement agents, inspection agents, auditors, other multinational organizations, investments and merchant banks, universities, research agencies, government agencies, non-governmental (NGO's) and individuals. "contract" means the agreement that results from the acceptance of a bid by the Municipality; "Contract Manager" means the official within a specific department, responsible for all day to day activities (including performance management and dispute resolution) during the life cycle of the contract (with delegated powers to perform this function), as the contract champion.
 The Contract Manager can also be seen as the Budget holder accountable for expenditure from, and income to, particular budget.
-"Contract Owner" means the official who is, as the owner of a budget vote, ultimately accountable for all the activities during the life cycle of a contract. "delegation" in relation to a duty, includes an instruction, a request to perform, or to assist in performing the duty.